 Questionnaire Variables.
-Questionnaire variables are labeled with a prefix associated with the section of the questionnaire they appear in (e.g., questions about cancer screening have the prefix CAN\).
-For questions that allow for multiple selected responses (e.g., "Select all that apply"), responses are coded as binary flags (0 or 1) for each possible response option and follow the format <VariableName>\<ChoiceNumber> (e.g., CAN\BDENSINF\C1, CAN\BDENSINF\C2).
-Derived variables that use multiple variables or produce a conceptually separate measure from the questionnaire variables are given a new name based on underlying construct (e.g., using Height and Weight to compute BMI).
+Questionnaire variables are labeled with a prefix associated with the section of the questionnaire they appear in (e.g., questions about chronic health conditions have the prefix CHR\).
+Derived variables that use multiple variables or produce a conceptually separate measure from the questionnaire variables are given a new name based on underlying construct (e.g., frequency of anxiety symptoms to compute Generalized Anxiety Disorder Screener Score).